qooba/qooba.github.io/_posts/2023-12-31-text-transmutation.md

 <img src="{{ site.relative_url }}assets/images/2023/12/TextTransmutation08.jpg" alt="webapp" width="900" />

-The rust code is based on the candle Web Assembly example and expose Model struct which loads the model and calculates embeddings.
+The rust code is based on the candle Web Assembly example and expose model struct which loads the E5 model and calculates embeddings.
 Compiled rust struct is used in the Vue typescript webworker.

 The web application reads example recipes and calculates embeddings for each.